nlbdev/mathml-guidelines/Guidelines/Nordic MathML Guidelines 2024-1.md

 If there is mathematical notation that can't be achieved with just an HTML `<table>`, then use MathML `<mtable>`.

+Many times any mathematical notation, that spans multiple lines, should be marked up with the MathML `<mtable>`.

 Some use cases for tabular math
 - matrices
 - determinants
+- piecewise functions
 - equation solving notation
 - groups of equations.